Inertial frame of reference: Inertial frames and rotation

-In practice, although not a requirement, using a frame of reference based upon the fixed stars as though it were an inertial frame of reference introduces very little discrepancy.
+In practice, using a frame of reference based upon the fixed stars as though it were an inertial frame of reference introduces little discrepancy.
 For example, the centrifugal acceleration of the Earth because of its rotation about the Sun is about thirty million times greater than that of the Sun about the galactic center.

-To illustrate further, consider the question: "Does our Universe rotate?"
-To answer, we might attempt to explain the shape of the Milky Way galaxy using the laws of physics, although other observations might be more definitive; that is, provide larger discrepancies or less measurement uncertainty, like the anisotropy of the microwave background radiation or Big Bang nucleosynthesis.
+To illustrate further, consider the question: "Does the Universe rotate?"
+An answer might explain the shape of the Milky Way galaxy using the laws of physics, although other observations might be more definitive; that is, provide larger discrepancies or less measurement uncertainty, like the anisotropy of the microwave background radiation or Big Bang nucleosynthesis.
 The flatness of the Milky Way depends on its rate of rotation in an inertial frame of reference.
-If we attribute its apparent rate of rotation entirely to rotation in an inertial frame, a different "flatness" is predicted than if we suppose part of this rotation actually is due to rotation of the universe and should not be included in the rotation of the galaxy itself.
+If its apparent rate of rotation is attributed entirely to rotation in an inertial frame, a different "flatness" is predicted than if it is supposed that part of this rotation is actually due to rotation of the universe and should not be included in the rotation of the galaxy itself.
 Based upon the laws of physics, a model is set up in which one parameter is the rate of rotation of the Universe.
 If the laws of physics agree more accurately with observations in a model with rotation than without it, we are inclined to select the best-fit value for rotation, subject to all other pertinent experimental observations.
 If no value of the rotation parameter is successful and theory is not within observational error, a modification of physical law is considered, for example, dark matter is invoked to explain the galactic rotation curve.
 So far, observations show any rotation of the universe is very slow, no faster than once every 6×10^13 years (10−13 rad/yr), and debate persists over whether there is any rotation.
 However, if rotation were found, interpretation of observations in a frame tied to the universe would have to be corrected for the fictitious forces inherent in such rotation in classical physics and special relativity, or interpreted as the curvature of spacetime and the motion of matter along the geodesics in general relativity.

 When quantum effects are important, there are additional conceptual complications that arise in quantum reference frames.